fernandopalafox/fernandopalafox.github.io/content/writing/truth.md

 However, facing truth is harder than avoiding it and will require sacrifice.
 To me, this has meant focusing on work and missing out on parties, travel, and losing some friends.
 To you, the sacrifice may be different, but it will still be required.
-As Christopher Hitchens said:
-> "In life you must choose your regrets."
+As Christopher Hitchens said it: "In life you must choose your regrets."
 So, choose wisely.

 If you don't face truth, sooner or later, it will come knocking at your door.